 There are aspects of transportation that have long been of interest to the health community, particularly in the area of safety, crash analysis and injury prevention.
 In addition, mobility and accessibility are crucial to a healthy lifestyle, effecting access to medical care, healthy foods and opportunities to participate in exercise and physical activity.
 The disperse and decentralized development patterns in most American cities and heavy reliance on the automobile mean that many spend hours a day in transit: commuting or running errands, placing time constraints that often lead to stress and leave little time for relaxation and exercise.
-Finally, the contributions that transport sector makes to poor air quality in urban areas have an impact on exposure rates to toxins and is related to respiratory illness, such as asthma.
+The contributions that transport sector makes to poor air quality in urban areas have an impact on exposure rates to toxins and is related to respiratory illness, such as asthma.
+Now, with a global pandemic upon us, we face questions about the role of mobility in disease transmission, changes in travel patterns and activity locations, and the increasing adoption of e-commerce and delivery platforms in providing access.

 Singleton, P. A., & Clifton, K. J. Considering health in US metropolitan long-range transportation plans: A review of guidance statements and performance measures.
 Transport Policy, 57, 2017, 79–89. https://doi.org/10.1016/j.tranpol.2017.02.003